-The Chilean Government has declared that foreign nationals entering Chile from 1st October 2021 must have medical insurance with a minimum coverage of $30,000 USD, to cover any expenses relating to Covid-19.
+The Chilean Government has declared that foreign nationals entering Chile must have medical insurance with a minimum coverage of $30,000 USD which explicitly covers any expenses relating to Covid-19.

 5. Completing your declaration

-You must complete an online written declaration, or affidavit, up to 48 hours before you leave your home country.
-You will be asked to provide your contact details, health information and travel details, plus upload a digital copy of your negative PCR test result (see point 3 above).
+You must complete an online written declaration, or affidavit, no earlier than 48 hours before you leave your home country.

 Visas & travel documentation

-Your passport should be valid for the duration of your trip and for 6 months following your entry, depending on your country of residency.
+Your passport should be valid for the duration of your trip and for 6 months following your entry into Chile, depending on your country of residency.